 The Science of Chocolate.
 How does fibromyalgia fit in?
 The dark side of this velvety luscious treat turns out to be its best asset.
-Dark chocolate is not only delicious, it’s also nutritionally-supportive for both body and mind.
+Dark chocolate is not only delicious, it’s also nutritionally-beneficial for both body and mind.
 I’ve written about chocolate a lot.
 A whole lot.
 Why?
 It’s what interests my readers.
 In fact, my chocolate articles are the most plagiarized work I’ve ever created.

 Like I should be honored?